 On Friday 22 September Apple launched the first Apple Watch with cellular.
-The Apple Watch Series 3 with cellular will be able to get its data from a mobile network - so you will be able to leave your iPhone at home.
+The Apple Watch Series 3 with cellular is able to get its data from a mobile network - so you will be able to leave your iPhone at home.

 But what are actually be able to do with your Apple Watch with cellular if you don’t have your iPhone with you?

-Things you’ll be able to do with Apple Watch Cellular
+Things you are able to do with Apple Watch Cellular

 - Read and reply to text messages

 - Stream music (Coming in October, £9.99/month Apple Music subscription required)

 - Access Beats 1 live or any Apple Music radio station

 - Make and receive calls using the same number as your iPhone

 - Use Find my Friends (and your location will switch from your phone to your watch)